automl/auto-sklearn/doc/faq.rst

     In order to obtain *vanilla auto-sklearn* as used in `Efficient and Robust Automated Machine Learning
     <https://papers.neurips.cc/paper/5872-efficient-and-robust-automated-machine-learning>`_
-    set ``ensemble_size=1`` and ``initial_configurations_via_metalearning=0``:
+    set ``ensemble_class=autosklearn.ensembles.SingleBest`` and ``initial_configurations_via_metalearning=0``:

     .. code:: python

         import autosklearn.classification
+        import autosklearn.ensembles
         automl = autosklearn.classification.AutoSklearnClassifier(
-            ensemble_size=1,
+            ensemble_class=autosklearn.ensembles.SingleBest,
             initial_configurations_via_metalearning=0
         )

-    An ensemble of size one will result in always choosing the current best model according to its performance on the validation set.
+    This will always choose the best model according to the validation set.
     Setting the initial configurations found by meta-learning to zero makes *auto-sklearn* use the regular SMAC algorithm for suggesting new hyperparameter configurations.